 We found significantly different readmission rates across all surgical procedures when comparing CMS and NSQIP measures.
-Longer lengths of stay exacerbated these differences.
+Longer length of stay exacerbated these differences.
 These findings demonstrate the need for uniformity across measurement methodologies to allow for more direct comparisons across studies that seek to examine the intended and unintended effects of changes to readmission policy.

-Our findings result from an immortal-time bias, defined as the span of time in the follow-up period during which the outcome of interest could not possibly have occurred.9 When measuring readmission from the index surgical date, patients are considered "immortal" from readmission until discharge.
-In 2013, Lucas et.al. showed that longer lengths of stay strengthened immortal-time bias.10 We show that immortal-time bias is further emphasized across different procedures with disparate lengths of stay.
+Our findings result from an immortal-time bias, defined as the span of time in the follow up period during which the outcome could not have occurred.9 When measuring readmission from the index surgical date, patients are considered "immortal" from readmission until discharge.
+In 2013, Lucas et.al. showed that longer length of stay strengthens immortal-time bias.10 We show that immortal-time bias is further emphasized across procedures with disparate lengths of stay.
 For example, radical cystectomy is a morbid procedure with a longer and more variable length of stay.
-Estimated readmission rate in the literature ranges from 29 percent using CMS data to 20 percent using ACS NSQIP data.^{11,12} The estimate closer to 30 percent is a more accurate reflection of the true readmission rate.
+Estimated readmission rate in the literature ranges from 29% using CMS data to 20% using ACS NSQIP data.^{11,12} The estimate closer to 30% is a more accurate reflection of the true readmission rate.

 Not only does immortal-time bias artificially lower 30-day readmission rate, it minimizes other risk factors for readmission.
-These risk factors include complications that occur during index hospitalizations, postdischarge complications, and patient- and community-level factors in the postdischarge environment.^{13,14} Immortal-time bias increasingly attenuates the effect of these risk factors as length of stay increases, by overlooking what occurs during the inpatient hospital stay and shortening the timeframe of potentially harmful postdischarge exposures.
+These risk factors include complications that occur during index hospitalizations, post-discharge complications, and patient- and community-level factors in the post-discharge environment.^{13,14} Immortal-time bias increasingly attenuates the effect of these risk factors as length of stay increases, by overlooking what occurs during the inpatient hospital stay and shortening the timeframe of potentially harmful post-discharge exposures.

 Recognizing immortal-time bias has important implications for surgical outcomes research and informing future health policy.
 For surgical outcomes research, our data show that the CMS definition more appropriately accounts for readmission risk factors while estimating a more accurate readmission rate.
 We believe the CMS measure should be uniformly adopted to measure readmission, especially if hypotheses or conclusions regard health policy.
-However, complication rate or 90-day mortality may be more appropriate quality metrics for morbid procedures with long lengths of stay, such as cystectomy and colectomy.
+However, there may be more appropriate quality metrics for procedures with high complication rates or long lengths of stay, such as cystectomy and colectomy.
 Likewise, measures such as reoperation rate or surgical site infection may facilitate more meaningful quality improvement for procedures with short lengths of stay like arthroplasty.

-In conclusion, an immortal-time bias is responsible for a 9 to 36 percent difference in readmission rate when CMS and NSQIP measurement methodologies are compared.
-This bias is strengthened as both the duration and variability of length of stay increase.
+In conclusion, an immortal-time bias is responsible for a 9-36% difference in readmission rate when CMS and NSQIP measurement methodologies are compared.
+This bias is strengthened as both the duration and variability of length of stay increases.
 As health services research and health policy become more enmeshed, uniform outcome measures are needed to eliminate ambiguity and synergize results across studies.